 The youngest of three children and a mother of four, chef Toya Boudy was born and raised in one of the most celebrated culinary cities in the nation: New Orleans.
-Known for its unique Southern flavor and Mardi Gras vibrations, NOLA (abbreviated from New Orleans, LA) is home to this beautifully spiritual professional foodie.
+Known for its unique Southern flavor and Mardi Gras vibrations, NOLA (abbreviated from New Orleans, Louisiana) is home to this beautifully spiritual professional foodie.
 Boudy, born to a Jamaican father and a Creole mother, both natives who identify as African American, is a balanced mix of culture and loyalty.
 So how did she go from being a daughter of New Orleans to a top competitor on season 13 of “Food Network Star?”
 We have the answer.

 The Great Return

 Boudy's interest in cooking occurred organically when she was a child.
 The first dish she made was French fries when she was nine years old.
 No one taught her how to cook.
 Culinary art came naturally, but she didn’t take it seriously.
 She grew to achieve fame from another area of the arts: poetry.
 She was known for her play on words and yet to be discovered for her flavor on food.